abinayasangeetha/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 Name : ABINAYA S
 REG NO : 212222230002
 ```
-## Implementation of Half Adder and Full Adder circuit
+## Exp 03 Implementation of Half Adder and Full Adder circuit

 ### AIM: